 Arrange for a Ride Home

-You’ll likely be given a narcotic and a sedative to help you relax during the procedure.
-These tranquilizers cause drowsiness and render you unable to drive safely.
-Arrange to have someone pick you up.
-Some offices forbid you to have the procedure unless you arrange for a ride home ahead of time.
+You’ll likely be given a narcotic and a sedative to help you relax during the endoscopy.
+You shouldn’t drive after the procedure because these drugs will make you drowsy.
+Arrange to have someone pick you up and drive you home.
+Some medical centers won’t allow you to have the procedure unless you arrange for a ride home ahead of time.

 Bring Any Necessary Forms

-Make sure to fill out the consent form and any other papers that your doctor’s office has requested and bring them with you.
-Prepare forms the night before and put them in your bag to ease anxiety the day of the procedure.
+Make sure to fill out the consent form and any other paperwork that your doctor has requested.
+Prepare all forms the night before the procedure, and put them in your bag so you don’t forget to bring them with you.

 Plan for Time to Recover

-You may experience mild discomfort in your throat after the procedure and the medication may take a while to wear off.
-It’s wise to take time off work and avoid making important life decisions until you’re completely recovered.
+You may have mild discomfort in your throat after the procedure, and the medication may take a while to wear off.
+It’s wise to take time off work and to avoid making important life decisions until you’re completely recovered.